-We do our best to source all of our meat as locally as possible from the most natural sources available to us.
+We do our best to source all of our meat as locally as possible from the most natural sources available.
+At Health Essentials in Victoria, we carry a wide selection of meat in our store.
 We have everything from Locally Sourced Organic & Grass-fed meats, wild-Sourced Kangaroo.
-We are what we eat eats, so ensuring that the animals that we’re consuming are eating the diets that they were naturally meant to do will ensure the health of the meat that we get from them.
-All of the local farms that we work with are committed to sustainable, humane and top of the line practices – and we’ve talked to them all personally about it! 🙂
+We are what we eat eats.
+So, if we ensure that the animals we consume have the diet they were naturally meant to, we will ensure the health of the meat that we get from them.
+All of the local farms that we work with commit to sustainable, humane and top of the line practices – and we’ve talked to them all personally about it! 🙂

 Butter – known traditionally as “Nature’s Multivitamin” – is definitely in high demand at Health Essentials.
 We definitely put that s*** on everything ;).
 But, like anything else amazing in this world… not all butter is created equal.
 In fact, there is definitely a plethora of butter on the market today that is best avoided altogether.
 Here, we’ll outline some of the major things to look for in a quality butter.